 Has your bank recently asked for your “tax identification number (TIN)” in the U.S.?
-Are they asking tax questions, account questions, or other residency questions?
-Don’t worry, it’s completely normal!
+Are they asking tax questions, account questions, or other residency questions and possibly asking you to fill in a W8, W8-BEN, or W9 Form?
+While it sounds confronting, don’t worry, it’s completely normal!

 Why are banks asking for foreign tax identification numbers?